Judekiing/BMR_Calculator/readme.md

 ## About Java BMR Calcculator

-LOne popular way to estimateTrusted Source BMR is through the Harris-Benedict formula, which takes into account weight, height, age, and sex.
+One popular way to estimateTrusted Source BMR is through the Harris-Benedict formula, which takes into account weight, height, age, and sex.

 Females assigned at birth (FAABs)

-BMR = 655 + (9.6 x weight in kg) + (1.8 x height in cm) – (4.7 x age in years)
+BMR = 655 + (4.3 x weight in pounds) + (4.7 x height in inches) – (4.7 x age in years)

 Males assigned at birth (MAABs)

-66 + (13.7 x weight in kg) + (5 x height in cm) – (6.8 x age in years)
+66 + (6.3 x weight in pb) + (12.9 x height in inches) – (6.8 x age in years)

 Why you might want to know your BMR
 Your BMR can be used to help you gain, lose, or maintain your weight.
 By knowing how many calories you burn, you can know how many to consume.
 To put it simply: